An EV Calculator is just below.

 Note the subscript EV100.
 This formula is for conversion **FROM** 100 to some other value, adding some higher value.
 So any conversion **TO** 100 has to be use Minus, subtracting some higher value.
 Both uses cannot go the same way.
 The calculator above, and on the previous Exposure Comparison page convert **TO** 100, and use minus.

 So Light Value as commonly seen just means equivalent "EV at ISO 100" (in ExifTool for example).
 ISO 100 is not a magic number, and is not necessarily the ISO or settings that the camera actually used.
 The 100 is only special here because the formula arbitrarily chose to use 100.
 It is just an arbitrary ISO reference for comparison, and is not trying to imply the scene light level by imagining settings at ISO 100 are somehow more meaningful than the ISO the camera actually used to get the picture.
 We can only directly compare overall exposure settings if at the same ISO.
-Light Value does makes it seem like the EV chart must represent ISO 100, but only because we arbitrarily chose ISO 100 as a reference.
-But to make meaning of LV, you better know the convention is that it does represent ISO 100.
+That might as well be ISO 100 because we use it a lot, but it does not make the chart be only about ISO 100.
+In that way, Light Value does makes it seem like the EV chart must represent ISO 100, but only because we arbitrarily chose ISO 100 as a reference.
+But to make meaning of Light Value, you better know the convention is that it does represent ISO 100.
 The exposure calculator at this site uses EV at ISO 100 only to compare two exposures at the same ISO.
 Any ISO would do that, ISO 100 is not a magic number, only a common number.
 ISO 100 is technically not even a full stop, we just make it seem so.

 The term Light Value arbitrarily uses EV at ISO 100 to specify the scene light level, but ISO 100 might not always allow usable (selectable) camera settings for that exposure.